Are Carbs Good or Bad for You?

 The point here is that many different types of food contain carbohydrates, but some are much healthier for us than others.

-Yet, somehow healthy carbohydrates got lumped into the same category as the unhealthy ones and now all of a sudden, all carbohydrates are bad.
+Yet, somehow healthy carbohydrates got lumped into the same category as the unhealthy carbs and now all of a sudden, all carbohydrates are bad.

 This line of thought is completely inaccurate, and here's why...